jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

   lif2 = snn.Synaptic(alpha=alpha, beta=beta)

 Next, initialize the hidden variables and outputs of each spiking neuron.
 As your networks increase in size, this will become a tedious process.
-So we can call a static method :code:`init_synaptic` to take care of this.
-All neurons in snnTorch have their own initialization methods that follow this same syntax, e.g., :code:`init_lapicque`:
+So we can call a static method :code:`init_synaptic()` to take care of this.
+All neurons in snnTorch have their own initialization methods that follow this same syntax, e.g., :code:`init_lapicque()`.

-* The input arguments should simply be the dimensions of the layer (without batch sizes or time steps)
-* E.g., a fully-connected layer will have one single number, as below (e.g., 1000)
-* E.g., a convolutional layer may have multiple arguments (e.g., 16 x 28 x 28)
+The shape of the hidden states are automatically initialized based on the input data dimensions during the first forward pass.

 ::

   # Initialize hidden states and outputs
-  syn1, mem1 = lif1.init_synaptic(num_hidden)
+  syn1, mem1 = lif1.init_synaptic()
-  syn2, mem2 = lif2.init_synaptic(num_outputs)
+  syn2, mem2 = lif2.init_synaptic()

-  # note: when using multiple batches of input data,
-  # the above samples are automatically duplicated
-  # to match the dimensions of the input

   # Lists to record output traces
   mem2_rec = []